Greetings from Solid Rock Red Angus, allow us to introduce ourselves.

 Joe and Cindy Frasier, owners/managers of River Bend Ranch west of Limon, Colo., have lived on the ranch for nearly 40 years.
 We raised our family here on the High Plains east of the Rockies, daily caring for our Red Angus cattle herd and enjoying the advantages of a great rural community.
 Our children have graduated from college and have found their niches in the multi-faceted field of modern agriculture.

 Our daughter, Kelsey, and her husband, Ronny Pope, also live and work on the ranch.
 Ronny works full-time on the ranch and Kelsey is a digital marketing consultant, agricultural freelance writer and blogs at Ag on the Forefront.
 They have a son, Chisum.

-Our daughter, Emily Frasier, lives in Olathe, Kan., where she works for Aspen Lawn and Pest Control as the office coordinator and freelance landscape designer.
+Our daughter, Emily Frasier, lives in Olathe, Kan., where she works for Signature Landscape as an account manager and freelance landscape designer.

 Two themes are central in the lives of our family: First, our faith in Christ Jesus and secondly, our love for Red Angus cattle.
 Our commercial Red Angus herd has roots to the early 1980’s, and the registered herd began in the 1990’s with a few heifers our daughters purchased.
 Add those to our acquisition of the entire registered 7U herd from Lonnie and Janet Frimann and our herd has grown over 400 registered females.

 Fertile, functional and disposition: These three terms best describe our breeding program.